crumion/ComputerVisionProject/Part 4 Deliverables.md

 For Background focused FGSM perturbations, the most robust classes were doormat (0.92), barrow (0.73), maze (0.71), and then peacock (0.67).
 The most sensitive background FGSM classes were petri dish (8.88E-06), cassette player (0.00019), and dough (0.00049).

 For Object focused FGSM perturbations, the most robust classes were patio (0.80), jigsaw puzzle (0.75), bonnet (0.72), and wool (0.69).
-The most sensitive object foucsed classes were petri dish (1.08E-05), langur (0.00012), cassette player (0.00021), and dough (0.00066).
+The most sensitive object focused classes were petri dish (1.08E-05), langur (0.00012), cassette player (0.00021), and dough (0.00066).

 If we compare these results to regular FGSM epsilon values from Tiny-ImageNet, we can see that our test database was much more robust (The top 3 most robust classes failed at 0.68, 0.53, 0.51 compared to 0.46, 0.37, 0.31).
 The test set also recorded much higher levels of sensitivity (The top 3 most sensitive classes failed at 9.20E-06, 0.0002, 0.0003 compared to 0.00002, 0.0004, and 0.0008), meaning even our most sensitive classes were more robust.
 Overall, these results are indicative of a better trained and more robust model.
 Again, these results were expected due to the training of ImageNet and the better quality images.